-By carefully considering these criteria, you can select a judgment collection agency that will provide you with the best chance of successfully collecting your judgment.
+By carefully considering these criteria, you can select a judgment collection agency that will provide you the best chance of successfully collecting your judgment.

 You might consider hiring a judgment collection agency to help you if you want to collect on a judgment.
 The cost is one of the most important factors to consider when choosing a collection agency.
 This section will discuss the different fees and charges associated with judgment collection agencies.

 There are various fees that a judgment collection agency might impose when working on your case.
 Some standard fees include: